 The WD My Passport isn't the most attractive portable storage device you can buy, nor does it have many bells and whistles as other options, but what this external drive does offer is incredible value.
 It's an HDD, so it's not quite as speedy as an SSD, but it does offer plenty of room to store all your digital stuff.

 ADATA SD600Q 240GB Ultra-Speed Portable Durable External SSD

 When you need some external storage that can take a hit or few, this rugged SD600Q drive from ADATA is what you require.
 This thing can fall for up to 1.22 meters and meets the U.S. Military MIL-STD-810G 516.6 standard.
 It's tough.
 You can choose capacities up to 1TB.

-The Passport by Western Digital is a portable drive while the Book is more of a bulky unit for desk use.
-What you do get is tons of storage, ranging from just 3TB all the way up to 12TB (that's 12,000GB).
-Because it's a full HDD you need an external power source from an outlet, restricting portable use.
+The Seagate Expansion Desktop is the perfect external hard drive for those who connect their Chromebook to an external monitor while working from home.
+What you get is tons of storage, ranging from just 4TB all the way up to 14TB.
+Because it's a full HDD you need an external power source from an outlet, so portable use is restricted.

 If you'd rather go it alone and use an SSD yourself with an enclosure, go right ahead with this WD Blue SSD.
 All you need is an external SSD enclosure and you can connect this great value drive to your Chromebook and enjoy more space to use.

 Sabrent SATA to USB Enclosure

 If you're content with using an older-styled SSD like the WD Blue, you'll need an enclosure before plugging it into your Chromebook.
 The Sabrent SATA to USB Enclosure offers more than 400Mbps read and write speeds thanks to the USB 3.0 compatibility.